fatmazayrek/Model-View-Controller/README.md

 Hello 🌼

-In this project, I created sample applications using QML in the Qt Creator environment, focusing on Model View Controllers. 🎉
+In this project, I created simple applications using QML in the Qt Creator environment, focusing on Model View Controllers. 🎉

 I used the following Udemy courses as a basis: **Qt6 QML For Beginners: The Fundamentals/Daniel Gakwaya** 🎦